crocodyli/ThreatActors-TTPs/Play/README-Play-Ransomware.md

 # Play Ransomware

-## Resumo da Ameaça:
+## Threat Summary:
-Inicialmente visto em junho de 2022.
-O ransomware Play (a.k.a PlayCrypt) opera por meio de duble extortion tendo como alvo muitas organizações da América Latina.
-Sua forma de Inital Access é bastante similar a de outros ransowmares, envolvendo ataques como: Phishing, Exposed Services to the Internet, Valid Account.
+Initially observed in June 2022, the Play ransomware (a.k.a PlayCrypt) operates through double extortion, targeting numerous organizations in Latin America.
+Its Initial Access method is quite similar to other ransomwares, involving attacks such as Phishing, Exposed Services to the Internet, and Valid Account compromises.

-No dia **19/04/2023** a empresa de segurança Symantec publicou duas novas ferramentas desenvolvidas pelo grupo Play.
-Essas duas ferramentas permitem ao ator maliciso enumerar e exfiltrar dados da rede interna.
-No post é mencionado o seguinte - "Ps agentes de ameaças usam o infostealer .NET para enumear o software e serviços via WMI, WinRM, Remote Registry e Remote Service.
-O malware verifica a existência de software de segurança e backup, bem como ferramentas de adminstração remota e outros programas, salvando as informações em arquivos .CSV que são compactados em um arquivo .ZIP para posteriomente poder ser exifiltrado manualmente pelos agentes da ameaça." - Essas ferramentas fazem o uso dos seguintes framework em .NET ([Costura](https://github.com/Fody/Costura), [AlphaVSS](https://github.com/alphaleonis/AlphaVSS)).
+On **April 19, 2023**, the security company Symantec published two new tools developed by the Play group.
+These tools allow the malicious actor to enumerate and exfiltrate data from the internal network.
+The post mentions the following: "Play threat actors use the .NET infostealer to enumerate software and services via WMI, WinRM, Remote Registry, and Remote Service.
+The malware checks for the existence of security and backup software, as well as remote administration tools and other programs, saving the information in .CSV files that are compressed into a .ZIP file for later manual exfiltration by threat actors."
+These tools make use of the following .NET frameworks ([Costura](https://github.com/Fody/Costura), [AlphaVSS](https://github.com/alphaleonis/AlphaVSS)).

 ## CVEs:
 | CVE | Vendor | Product | v3 Severity | CVSS Severity |